srinath9954/CollabCode/README.md

-# Code Forge Live - Real-Time Collaborative Code Editor
+# CollabCode - Real-Time Collaborative Code Editor

-Code Forge Live is a real-time collaborative code editor that allows multiple users to edit code in the same room.
+CollabCode Live is a real-time collaborative code editor that allows multiple users to edit code in the same room.
 Built using **Next.js, Node.js, Express, and Socket.io**, this project provides a seamless experience for remote pair programming and coding interviews.

 ## Features
 - ✨ **Real-time collaboration**: Multiple users can edit code simultaneously.